Vaiko: Support of LTTE

-Vaiko unequivocally supported LTTE and other organizations fighting for a separate Tamil Eelam country in Sri Lanka.
-He made a trip to Eelam 1989 at the height of the LTTE's war with Sri Lankan Army when IPKF Indian Peace Keeping Force was at Jaffna.
-Vaiko was the first member of Parliament and chief of a registered political party in the country to be detained under the Prevention of Terrorism Act, 2002.
+Vaiko unequivocally supported Liberation Tigers of Tamil Eelam (LTTE) and other organizations fighting for a separate Tamil Eelam country in Sri Lanka.
+He made a trip to Eelam 1989 at the height of the Tamil Tigers war with Sri Lankan Army when IPKF Indian Peace Keeping Force was at Jaffna.
+Vaiko was the first member of Parliament and chief of a registered political party in the country to be detained under the Prevention of Terrorism Act, 2002 by Jayalalithaa government.
 He was released after spending 18 months in prison.

 In 2008, Criminal Investigation Department of Tamil Nadu police arrested Vaiko on charges of sedition.
 The charges stemmed from speeches Vaiko made at a party meeting on the Sri Lankan issue and the government's raids into LTTE-held areas on 21 October 2008.
 After 14 days in judicial custody, Vaiko was released.

 Vaiko has said that India should retract its ban on the LTTE, claiming the ban was a shield to suppress freedom of expression and stifle the voice of the Opposition.

 On 3 April 2017, Vaiko was jailed in for sedition case filed by DMK in their 2010 regime.

-The Case filed against Vaiko against the Sovereignty of India.
-Case filed in 2009 and Vaiko served 56 days in a jail sentence.
-Vaiko was Sentenced To 1 Year imprisonment And 10,000 Rupees fine.
-Few days after the judgment Vaiko made an appeal over the judgment.
-On listening to Vaiko's appeal Judge Adikasevalu ordered the suspension of the sentence imposed on Vaiko.